Aldrog/QTwitch/README.md

 ### Api
 This module includes a basic framework for sending requests to Twitch APIs as well as descriptions for API endpoints.
-Here, plain C++ is prefered over Qt, yet Qt is being used for asynchronous cross-platform networking and JSON parsing.

 All classes in the Api module are defined inside QTwitch::Api namespace.

-**Status**: basic functions of the framework are implemented, but require some minor architectural changes for consistency and flexibility.
+**Status**: basic functions of the framework are implemented.
 The module lacks endpoint descriptions and more advanced error checking.

 ### Models
 This module will include models for visual representation of various data provided by Twitch.